4 Mistakes that might make you lose out on standard-essential patents in your portfolio

 This gets us to the end of our list for now but there is a lot more you should know about and take care of to make sure you don’t lose out on the opportunity to get more gem patents in your patent portfolio.

 This is where we can help.
 We have helped various Fortune 1000 organizations identify the SEPs in their portfolio and we can help you do the same.
-To know in detail about our process, send us an email at [email protected] and we will get all your questions answered.
+To know in detail about our process, Get in touch with us and we will get all your questions answered.

 Authored by Shivam Kansra, SEP team.